Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/setting-drive.rst

 	MS Controller

-The MS controller is the core of MS system operation.
-The controller is pre-programmed, set up and tested on the MS system.
-The settings and tests are made according to the predefined:
+The MS controller is pre-programmed, set up and tested in conjunction with the entire MS system The settings and tests are made according to the predefined:

 - the acceleration ramps